kydance/kydance.github.io/posts/golang-GMP/index.md

 	// Per-G GC state

-	// gcAssistBytes is this G&#39;s GC assist credit in terms of
+	// gcAssistBytes is this G's GC assist credit in terms of
 	// bytes allocated.
 If this is positive, then the G has credit
 	// to allocate gcAssistBytes bytes without assisting.
 If this
 	// is negative, then the G must correct this by performing